open-retina/open-retina/README.md

 ```

 ## Related papers
-The model in `openretina/hoefling_2024` was used in the paper [A chromatic feature detector in the retina signals visual context changes](https://www.biorxiv.org/content/10.1101/2022.11.30.518492.abstract) and can be cited as:
+The model in `openretina/hoefling_2024` was developed in the paper [A chromatic feature detector in the retina signals visual context changes](https://www.biorxiv.org/content/10.1101/2022.11.30.518492.abstract) and can be cited as:
 ```
 @article{hofling2022chromatic,
   title={A chromatic feature detector in the retina signals visual context changes},